Last-Minute Vegan Cheesecake

 The holidays are so crazy, aren’t they?
 From wrapping-up work projects for the end of the calendar year, to finalizing gift shopping and decorating the house, there is often little time to do anything else.
 Even though I had plenty of notice for a holiday get together with friends a couple weeks ago, I left my dessert contribution to the last minute and was scrambling to make something delicious and festive-looking.
-A walk through the fruit ailse of my grocery store inspired me to go with a strawberry and kiwifruit decorated cheesecake.
+A walk through the fruit aisle of my grocery store inspired me to go with a vegan cheesecake decorated with strawberry and kiwifruit.

 Now I’ve made raw vegan cheesecake many times.
 It’s totally amazing and I highly recommend making it when you get the chance.
 However, as easy as it is to put together, I didn’t have the time for all the soaking and freezing involved.
 I was also running low on coconut oil and cashews.
 So instead, I decided to leverage a few grocery store staples and make a quick yet decadent traditional-style cheesecake.

-A Keebler Graham Ready Crust – they’re vegan and available at most grocery stores.
+Buy a Keebler Graham Ready Crust – they’re vegan and available at most grocery stores…

 Keebler Graham Ready Crust